Skip to main content

 Step 5: The Second Fry (Crisping)

-Fry for 2-4 minutes per batch, watching closely — they will go from golden to dark quickly at this temperature.
-Remove the fries when they reach a rich, even golden-brown color.
-Drain on the wire rack for 30-60 seconds.
+Increase the tallow temperature to 375°F. Working in small batches, lower the chilled fries back into the hot fat for 2–4 minutes per batch.
+Watch closely — they will go from golden to dark quickly at this temperature.
+Remove when they reach a rich, even golden-brown color and drain on the wire rack for 30–60 seconds.

 Step 6: Season Immediately